rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 ## Visualizing the auxiliary function

-Now we get to the point of visualizing the auxiliary function obtained for each degree.
 Looking at \eqref{optimprob} and its feasibility condition
 $$ C−ϕ−F⋅∇V = \texttt{SoS} \geq 0,
 $$
-we see that $C$ is smaller, the greater $-F\cdot\nabla V$, i.e. the "closer" $F$ points to $-\nabla V$, or, in other words, the faster the orbit descends along $V$, whenever possible.
+we see that $C$ is smaller, the greater the term $-F\cdot\nabla V$, i.e. the "closer" $F$ points to $-\nabla V$, or, in other words, the faster the orbit descends along $V$, whenever possible.

 The best situation is in a gradient flow, but that is not always the case.
 It may not even be possible to have $F$ descend along $V$ all the time; just think of a periodic orbit, with a nontrivial auxiliary function $V$, such as in our case.
 Nevertheless, the longer the orbit descends along $V$, the better.
-With that in mind, observe the figures below.
-You can rotate, pan, and zoom the figure as you wish, to better observe the behavior of the limit cycle with respect to $V$.
-Notice how the condition just described improves as the degree of $V$ is allowed to increase.

-\textoutput{sosvdpVplots}
+With that in mind, you may go back to the visualizations of the auxiliary function given in the beginning of the post.
+Notice how the condition just described (of the orbit to attempt to descend along the optimal $V$) improves as the degree of $V$ is allowed to increase.
+You can rotate, pan, and zoom the figures as you wish, to better observe this behavior of the limit cycle with respect to $V$.

 ## Computation comparison